Michel Rougerie

 Michel Rougerie (21 April 1950 in Montreuil-sous-Bois – 31 May 1981 in Rijeka) was a French professional motorcycle racer.
 He competed in the Grand Prix road racing world championships from 1972 to 1981.

-His best year was in 1975 when he won two races and finished in second place in the 250cc world championship behind his Harley-Davidson team-mate Walter Villa.
+Rougerie's best year was in 1975 when he won two races and finished in second place in the 250cc world championship behind his Harley-Davidson team-mate Walter Villa.
 Rougerie actually scored more points than Villa that season, but because only the best six results of the season were counted, he lost the championship.

 At the 1980 British Grand Prix at Silverstone, Rougerie was involved in a collision which claimed the life of fellow French racer Patrick Pons.
 He was killed under similar circumstances just nine months later, at the 1981 Yugoslavian Grand Prix, where he was struck by his teammate Roger Sibille having just recovered from a crash.